Britnell/way-js/README.md

 yes ... well. i love alpine - sprinkling interactivity through html attributes is the way.
 I think we've lost the way with jsx, and need to get back, and closer to html & the dom.

 **jsx was a mistake.** why are we inventing a new language, that needs an extra compile step, just to emulate html so your app code can attach to it?
-Vue already does so much in attributes `v-if` to `:class`, the question really is, why is this not html?
+Vue already does so much in attributes `v-if` to `:class`, the question really is, why can't we use html?

 Alpine was genius to take this same system, bundle it in a super light framework and let us use those **directives** straight in html.
 But it doesn't scale nicely to building larger, more complex apps, i wanted templating & reusable components.